tropicalwhitevillages/site/exampleSite/content/english/post/post-2.md

 {{< tab "first" >}} Propery details {{< /tab >}}

+* 5 Bedrooms
+* Pool
+* Sea Views
+* Covered Terrace
+* 3 Bathrooms

 {{< tab "second" >}} Location {{< /tab >}}

+In the heart of Almunecar and only 5 minutes to the beach

 {{< tab "third" >}} Price {{< /tab >}}

+£650,000.00

 {{</ tabs >}}